-European Technical Assessments (also sometimes called European Technical Approval) follow procedures set out in the Construction Products Regulation (CPR) and give product manufacturers an alternative route to CE marking if their products are not covered by harmonized EN standards.
+European Technical Assessments (previously called European Technical Approval) follow procedures set out in the Construction Products Regulation (CPR) and give product manufacturers an alternative voluntary route to CE marking if their products are not covered by harmonized EN standards.

 Do I need European Technical Assessment - is my product covered by a harmonized standard?

 Harmonized standards are those developed by a recognized European Standards organization, following a request from the European Commission.
 References for these standards must be published in the Official Journal of the European Union.

 If your product follows CPR procedures but not to the specific requirements of one of the Harmonized Standards, you can still trade your construction product within the EU by achieving CE marking through European Technical Assessments (ETA’s) if the product is covered by existing European Assessment Document (EADs).

 In the field of construction, the Construction Products Regulation states that removing technical barriers in the field of construction may only be achieved by creating harmonized technical specifications to assess the performance of construction products.

 Those harmonized technical specifications should include testing, calculation and other means; but they accept that they can be defined within either Harmonized Standards, or, the European Assessment Documents used during European Technical Assessment for assessing performance in relation to the essential mandated characteristics of construction products.